CS234319/safot/Material/Tutorials/sml/functions.md

 ### partial application
 AKA=partial evaluation

-you don't have to provide the next arguments!
+You don't have to provide subsequent arguments

 ```sml
 prefix "Dr. ";